sblunt/orbitize/docs/index.rst

 - discuss MCMC autocorrelation in MCMC tutorial (@michaelkmpoon)
 - add time warning if OFTI doesn't accept an orbit in first 60 s (@michaelkmpoon)
 - implementation of Hipparcos-Gaia catalog of accelerations fitting! (@semaphoreP)
+- implementation of residual plotting method for orbit plots (@Saanikachoudhary and @semaphoreP)

 **2.2.2 (2023-06-30)**